Wittgenstein (from Philosophical Grammar):

-There's a long tradition/common usage/speech community, involving the religious phrases: "demonic possession", "miracle of transubstantiation" and "holy savior"; therefore - according to your balmy mis-interpretation of linguistic philosophy, people are possessed by the devil, wine and crackers turn into the blood and flesh of Christ and a holy savior exists - because speakers in the unbroken, Christian speech community verbalized these phrases for over the course of ~2Kyr.
+There's an ancient tradition/common usage/speech community, involving the religious phrases: "demonic possession", "miracle of transubstantiation" and "holy savior"; therefore - according to your balmy mis-interpretation of linguistic philosophy, people are possessed by the devil, wine and crackers turn into the blood and flesh of Christ and a holy savior exists - because speakers in the unbroken, Christian speech community verbalized these phrases for over the course of ~2Kyr.

-How does the mere persistence - alone - of a phrase-usage-tradition convert an imaginary (mind-dependent) experiment into a real experiment?
-Could a 2 Byr duration of a speech-tradition turn an imaginary (mind-dependent) wombat into a real wombat?
+How could the mere persistence - alone - of a 110 year phrase-usage-tradition convert an imaginary (mind-dependent) experiment into a real experiment?
+Could a 2 Byr - in duration - speech-tradition turn an imaginary (mind-dependent) wombat into a real wombat?